+However, despite their promise, non-backtracking updates have received limited attention in the context of GNNs.
+While \citet{chen2017supervised} have considered combining non-backtracking updates with the typical GNN updates, the updates are not designed to prevent backtracking updates, and the analysis is limited to the optimization landscape of linear GNNs.
+Hence, a thorough investigation of the benefits of non-backtracking updates in GNNs is warranted.

-\textbf{Contribution.} In this work, we propose the non-backtracking graph neural network (NBA-GNN) which employs non-backtracking updates on the messages, i.e., forbids the message from vertex $i$ to vertex $j$ from being incorporated in the message from vertex $j$ to $i$.
-To this end, we associate the hidden features with transitions between a pair of vertices, e.g., $h_{j\rightarrow i}$, and update them from features associated with non-backtracking transitions, e.g., $h_{k\rightarrow j}$ for $k\neq i$.
+\textbf{Contribution.} In this paper, we propose to use a non-backtracking graph neural network (NBA-GNN) to resolve the redundant messages, the over-squashing phenomenon.
+We employ non-backtracking updates on the messages, i.e., forbid a message from vertex $i$ to vertex $j$ from being incorporated in the message from vertex $j$ to $i$.
+To this end, we associate hidden features with transitions between a pair of vertices, e.g., $h_{j\rightarrow i}$, and update them from features associated with non-backtracking transitions, e.g., $h_{k\rightarrow j}$ for $k\neq i$.

-To motivate our work, we formulate ``message flows'' as the sensitivity of a GNN with respect to walks in the graph.
-Then we explain how the message flows are redundant; the GNN's sensitivity of a walk with backtracking transitions can be covered by that of other non-backtracking walks.
-We explain how the redundancy is harmful to the GNN since the number of walks increases exponentially as the number of layers grows and the GNN becomes insensitive to a particular walk information.
-Hence, reducing the redundancy by only considering non-backtracking walks would benefit the message-passing updates to better recognize each walk's information.
-We further make a connection from our sensitivity analysis to the over-squashing phenomenon for GNNs \citep{topping2022understanding, black2023understanding, di2023over} in terms of access time.
+To motivate our work, we formulate ``message flows'' as the sensitivity of a GNN concerning walks in the graph.
+Then, we explain how the message flows are redundant; the GNN's sensitivity of a walk with backtracking transitions is covered by other non-backtracking walks.
+The redundancy harms the GNN since the number of walks increases exponentially as the number of layers grows and the GNN becomes insensitive to a particular walk information.
+Hence, reducing the redundancy by simply considering non-backtracking walks would benefit the message-passing updates to recognize each walk's information better.
+As a motivating example, we provide a connection between our sensitivity analysis to the over-squashing phenomenon for GNN \citep{topping2022understanding, black2023understanding, di2023over} in terms of access time.

 Furthermore, we analyze our NBA-GNNs from the perspective of over-squashing and their expressive capability to recover sparse stochastic block models (SBMs).
 To this end, we prove that NBA-GNN improves the Jacobian-based measure of over-squashing \citep{topping2022understanding} compared to its original GNN counterpart.